-Denver Environmental Health (DEH) is committed to ensuring marijuana facilities operate safely with little environmental impact.
+Denver Department of Public Health and Environment (DDPHE) is committed to ensuring marijuana facilities operate safely with little environmental impact.

 Denver’s Cannabis Sustainability Work Group promotes sustainability through the development and distribution of best management practices and facilitation between the cannabis industry, community, and energy and sustainability experts.
 The work group strives to develop realistic, impactful, and verifiable guidelines supported by data about the industry’s baseline impact on the environment and measurements of reductions in negative impacts.